 - Tweezers – for the removal of splinters amongst other things.

-The basic items above are a good base to have covered in your kits, but for further cover that may supplement your specific requirements, read on:
+The basic items above are a good base to have covered in your kits, but if you wish to explore more items that can increase the capability of your First-Aid kit, read on:

-- Ibuprofen – Used to reduce fever and treat pain or inflammation caused by many conditions such as headache, toothache, back pain, arthritis, menstrual cramps, or minor injury.
+- Ibuprofen – Used to reduce fever and treat pain or inflammation caused by many conditions such as headaches, toothache, back pain, arthritis, menstrual cramps, or minor injury.

 - Lost Body Water & Salts Sachets – Replaces the body fluids and salts lost during illness.